 Professor Foster's research explores how social and organizational networks help individuals and businesses manage complex decision-making and selection processes in creative industries.
 His early research explored how nightclub talent buyers use their social networks to manage the uncertainties and risks associated with selecting bands.

 Professor George’s research interests involve the strategic implications of innovation, locus of innovation, and in particular the linkages of firms to the sources of innovation arising outside their boundaries.

-- Arthur Goldsmith, Associate Dean
+- Arthur Goldsmith, Special Assistant to the Dean

 Professor Goldsmith’s areas of research expertise involve international development, African politics and economics, international business.

 Professor Habib’s research interests include FDI (Foreign Direct Investment) and the host country, corruption and international investment, multinational corporations’ entry decision and organizational design, and entrepreneurship.